The Wayfarer’s Repose

 “There’s something on the roof.”

-“How can you tell?” said Stephen.
+“Other than rain?
+How can you tell?” said Stephen.

 “They don’t spook easy,” said Stephen.
 He reached out to stroke the nearest one’s mane.
-They were trained to respond to everything with a kind of apathy.

 There was a thud against the double doors at the back of the stable house.
 Golar rushed it moments before the wind took the left door.
 He grabbed both sides and started to pull them shut.
+The gale winds buffested him.
+The driving rain stung his eyes.
+Beyond was a sheet of falling rain and the void of nice.
+Bluish white light gistened off the raindrops illuminating them with a pale luminescence, but it actually obscured the world beyond the barn.

 “Just the storm,” said Golar, he was trying to reassure himself as much as his guest.
-“The wind to driving the rain sideways.”
+“The wind is driving the rain sideways.”
 Moments latter a set of clawed digits grabbed the right door.
 Then another.
 Three sets grabbed the left.

 It was Stephan that pulled him back in time.
 White clawed hands reached out of the rain.
 Both men went spiraling to the hay strewn floor.
 They looked up at the double doors and the storm and darkness beyond.
 For the longest moment nothing happened and the two of them watched the rain come down outside.
 Then shapes appeared in the darkness beyond.